Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter of the mass bias

 \subsubsection{Impact of mass and redshift}

 There could be also a correlation between intrinsic properties of clusters (mass, redshift, etc.) and the measured biases, meaning different responses to the model fitting depending on cluster properties.
-To investigate these effects we separate our sample in subsamples.
+To investigate these effects, we separate our sample in subsamples.
 We choose a binning close to the one used for the NIKA2 LPSZ (Sect.~\ref{sec:lpsz}): four bins in redshift (one per snapshot) and five bins in mass (in the NIKA2 LPSZ only two bins in redshift are considered, but with the objective of observing any evolution, we choose to distinguish four).
-The five bins in mass are: $M_{500}/ 10^{14} \mathrm{M}_{\odot} < 4$, $ 4 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot} < 6 $, $ 6 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot} < 8$, $ 8 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot} < 10$ and $ 10 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot}$.
+The five bins in mass are: $M_{500}/ 10^{14} \mathrm{M}_{\odot} < 4$, $ 4 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot} < 6 $, $ 6 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot} < 8$, $ 8 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot} < 10$, and $ 10 \leq M_{500}/ 10^{14} \mathrm{M}_{\odot}$.

 We show in Fig.~\ref{fig:lpszbins} the evolution of the mean bias with redshift and mass for NFW and Einasto mass reconstructions.
-A slight evolution of the bias with redshift is observed for NFW results, which is less evident for Einasto.
-A similar trend is confirmed in \citet{giocoli2023} for the bias of $M_{200}$ masses with redshift.
-In that work they claim that the evolution is due to the low weak lensing signal-to-noise at high redshift, but this argument does not explain our results, since we have not modified the signal-to-noise ratio depending on the redshift and the available number density of background sources.
-In the right panel in Fig.~\ref{fig:lpszbins} we observe that for our mass reconstructions with the Einasto model, the bias increases with the true $M_{500}$, contrary to the evolution with $M_{200}$ obtained in \citet{giocoli2023}.
-We note, in any case, that our results are compatible with no evolution with redshift and mass.
+A slight evolution of the bias with redshift is observed for NFW results, but not for Einasto.
+We note, in any case, that our results are compatible with no evolution.
+In \citet{giocoli2023}, the authors observe an evolution of the bias of $M_{200}$ masses with redshift and claim that such evolution is due to the low weak lensing signal-to-noise at high redshift.
+In the right panel in Fig.~\ref{fig:lpszbins}, we observe no evolution of the bias with the true $M_{500}$ either.